-Funded by a generous grant from Westfield Academy
+Funded by a generous grant from the Friends of the Westfield Athenaeum

 The Westfield Athenaeum welcomes all users of our public computers.
 The staff will provide help and advice on using the computers, as appropriate (one-on-one instruction appointments can be made for more extensive technology training).
 The Internet is an un-moderated medium, and includes information that may be erroneous, out-of-date, controversial or sexually explicit.
 The user is responsible for identifying and/or avoiding such information, not the Athenaeum staff.
 In order to serve the needs of our patrons, the following requirements must be met:

 Any patron who wishes to use a public computer may bring a valid C/W MARS library card for self-sign-up.